neolutin/test-hashicorp-vault/README.md

     * with delegated Microsoft Graph User.Read
     * with application Microsoft Graph Application.ReadWrite.All & Directory.ReadWrite.All
     * Add it as owner of the subscription
-  * Create an AAD App Registration for ansible
 * In GitHub:
   * Create GitHub Secrets
   * Protect main branch by adding: